MortdaLtfe/sasha/README.md

     password
   }
 ```
+__Important__: if you want to insert An Post/comment etc.., you have to insert `content` to the body

 **Post**

 if you want to update or delete or Create

 `headers: { authorization: token }`

-if you want to update or delete or Create enter also

-`headers: { content: "First Post in Sasha!, author: user_id" }`

 - **GET** /api/v1/post
 - **POST** /api/v1/post